 Ortho k has been around for the last 50 years or so, and a lot of research and improvements to the system have been made over that time.
 With modern fitting philosophies and lens designs, ortho k is highly developed with a very good success rate.

 Glasses, contact lenses and laser eye surgery can correct myopia but did you know you can also slow or halt the progress of your myopia?
 With a global epidemic of myopia on our hands, all eyes are on any proven methods to control its progression.
 Read more about myopia control here.

-What is myopia and astigmatism?
+What are myopia and astigmatism?

 Myopia, often called short-sightedness, is a common focusing condition of the eye.
 In myopia, the eye ball tends to be longer than usual and therefore the eye cannot focus objects clearly on the retina (the back inner surface of the eye that relays visual information to the brain).

 Astigmatism is also a common focusing condition of the eye.
 Astigmatism is usually caused by an irregularly shaped cornea or lens inside the eye.
 The eye is therefore unable to focus objects clearly on the retina and the object of interest appears blurred or distorted.
-For a detailed description of myopia and astigmatism please watch the short web-videos provided (see right).

 Why have I not heard about Orthokeratology before?

 Orthokeratology has been around for decades, however the recent advances in contact lens technology has brought it to the forefront of myopia/astigmatism control.
-The practice of Ortho-K requires a great deal of technical skill and specialized equipment.
+The practice of Ortho-K requires a great deal of technical skill and specialised equipment.
 The Eye Practice specialises in contact lens fittings and Orthokeratology and we have achieved excellent results in the management of myopia and low to moderate astigmatism.